A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: Introduction

-The fact that our model displays a behavior that is completely analogous to real data in all of these aspects, even the most subtle, is as an interesting validation of our model.
-We mention that the satistical analysis performed by Podobnik et al. in \cite{Podobnik:2007},\cite{Podobnik:2011} lead to results analogous to ours, concerning also the similarity in the decay of autocorrelations and cross-asset correlations.
-Their conclusion is that ``Once the volatility (risk) is transmitted across the world, the risk lasts a long time".
+The fact that our model behaves as real financial time series in all of these aspects is a remakable validation.
+We mention that the satistical analysis performed by Podobnik et al. in \cite{Podobnik:2007,Podobnik:2011} lead to results analogous to ours, concerning also the similarity in the decay of autocorrelations and cross-asset correlations.

-We conclude these considerations saying that we believe this model flexible enough to provide a satisfying fit also of equal time correlations, of both returns and absolute returns, since we are able to correlate volatilities and Brownian motions with really explicit dependence on the parameters.
-This problem is being considered at the moment and will be included in a future work.

-In section \ref{chaptproofsjumps} we prove formally some results justifying the convergence of the algorithm for the detection of shocks in the volatility.
-We stick to this precise model for the linearity of the exposition but the same proof would give an analogous result for a wider class of volatilities solving \eqref{stomeanrev} (see \cite{tesidottorato}).